 Do you have just a little bit of extra time during your Columbus trip?
 Interested in getting to know the city?
 We’ve got some suggestions to explore the city if you have one, two, or four hours available!

 If you have one hour in downtown Columbus you can walk, catch the free C-Bus circulator or snag a CoGo Bike Share and head to the North Market.
 The market is a prime example of the city’s entrepreneurial spirit and culinary prowess.
-Visit one of the many food stalls for a quick snack or a full lunch.
-Snag cinnamon rolls from Omega Artisan Bakery, fresh pretzels from Brezel, or Liege-style waffles from Taste of Belgium.
+Visit one of the many food stalls for a quick snack or a full lunch, like cinnamon rolls from Omega Artisan Bakery or fresh pretzels from Brezel.
 For a bigger meal, order a bowl of pho from Lan Viet, hearty pierogi from Hubert’s Polish Kitchen, spicy Nepali dumplings at Momo Ghar or zesty Nashville-style chicken at Hot Chicken Takeover upstairs.
 If you still have time, walk one block north to Goodale Park to stroll the paths and see the elephant-shaped fountains at the pond.